 System Operations Committee

-ENTSO-E’s operations activities are overseen by the ENTSO-E System Operation Committee (SOC) presided by Tahir Kapetanovic from Austrian Power Grid (APG), Austria as Chairman and by Temistocle Scirocco Baffa from Terna, Italy as Vice-Chairman.
+ENTSO-E’s operations activities are overseen by the ENTSO-E System Operations Committee (SOC) chaired by Olivier Arrivé from RTE, France and Frank Reyer from Amprion, Germany as Vice-Chairman.
 The Committee reports to the ENTSO-E Board and Assembly.

 All activities of the ENTSO-E SOC are supported by the ENTSO-E Operations Secretariat team.